skupperproject/skupper-example-prometheus/README.md

 In this tutorial, you will create a Virtual Application Network that enables communications across the public and private clusters.
-You will then deploy the Metric Generators and Prometheus server to individual clusters.
+You will then deploy the metric generators and Prometheus server to individual clusters.
 You will then access the Prometheus server Web UI to browse targets, query and graph the collected metrics.